Jacob Sadé: Clinical and scientific fields of interest

-Jacob Sadé worked for 40 years in ENT departments of various university hospitals, in Israel and in the US, and established two ENT departments which he headed for 30 years, and where many physicians and students studied otolaryngology.
+Sadé worked for 40 years in ENT departments of various university hospitals, in Israel and in the US, and established two ENT departments which he headed for 30 years, and where many physicians and students studied otolaryngology.
 His clinical, surgical and scientific main interest centered on hearing, inflammatory ear diseases, cholesteatoma, the facial nerve, equilibrium, and microsurgery of the middle ear.
 He was the first in Israel to introduce a novel type of ear surgery (stapedectomy) and contributed substantially to the discipline of ear microsurgery.

 Sadé's research dealt with the subjects that interested him clinically, leading to new surgical techniques and new concepts.
 Sadé was the first to describe the mucus-ciliary system of the middle ear—studies which demonstrated that the function of these microscopic organelles depends on the presence of mucus and its biochemical composition.
 Likewise he found that middle ear mucus hypersecretion is the most frequent cause of hearing deficit, especially in children.
 These findings led to further studies related to middle ear pressure vacillation and problems of middle ear aeration and gas composition.

 Sadé was a member of the editorial boards of 10 international scientific journals and was an honorary member of 19 national and international scientific associations dealing mostly with ear diseases.

 Sadé was one of the initiators and organizers of the Mediterranean Society of Otology and Audiology (MSOA) and the Politzer Society (an international society for otologic surgery and science).
 He was invited to present lectures at 166 international meetings at 69 universities in 25 countries and he initiated and presided over seven international ENT congresses in the field of hearing disorders and ear diseases.
 Sadé published 190 scientific papers in international scientific journals, 49 summaries and eight books on ear diseases.
 In addition, he supervised 21 doctoral and master's dissertations.